 Working remotely is often a natural transition for graphic designers who have the tools they need to work from home.
-Create your own website to showcase your portfolio to prospective clients from across the web, then head over to a site like Upwork.com to get your first jobs!
+Create your own website to showcase your portfolio to prospective clients from across the web, then head over to one of those aforementioned sites to get your first job.

 2. Web Developer

-It's a good time to be a writer!
-All businesses need one or more writers on hand to create engaging content, articles, and marketing campaigns and to keep their social media presences thriving.
+It's a good time to be a writer.
+All businesses need one or more writers on hand to create engaging content, articles and marketing campaigns to keep their social-media presences thriving.

 Making a good living as a freelance writer really depends on becoming specialized.
-Focus your job search on one field, like technology, health, or finance writing, and use these projects to build your specialized writing portfolio.
-Upwork.com, Freelancer.com, and Media Bistro are just a few places you can start looking for work right now.
+Focus your job search on one field, like technology, health or finance writing, and use these projects to build your specialized writing portfolio.

 4. Call Centre Customer Service Representative